Central limit theorems for the (2+1)-dimensional directed polymer in the weak disorder limit: Introduction and main results

 It was shown in \cite{Bo89}, that the partition function's limit, as $N$ diverges, is either positive or equal zero $\dP$-almost surely.
 The monotonicity in $\beta$ of this behaviour was proven in \cite{CY06}: for arbitrary dimension $d$ there exists a $\beta_c=\beta_c(d)$ such that $\dP$-almost surely

 The subcritical phase is referred to as \emph{weak disorder regime}, whereas the supercritical phase is known as the \emph{strong disorder regime}.
 In particular, they established that $\beta_c=0$ whenever $d\leq 2$.
-In the interest of seeing a limit of $Z_{\beta}(0,0,N,\star)$ with non-trivial fluctuations in $d\leq 2$, $\beta$ needs to be rescaled as a function of $N$ appropriately; see \cite{ALKQ14,CSZ17,Fe12} and the account we give in Section~\ref{sec_background}.
-This form of rescaling is known as \emph{intermediate disorder regime} since the asymptotic system shows characteristics of the weak disorder phase, e.g. the limit of the partition function is strictly positive, while in fact every fixed $\beta>0$ lies in the strong disorder regime.
-The concept of considering polymers when the disorder strength is scaled as a function of $N$ appeared already earlier in the physics literature \cite{Br00,CDR10}.
+In the interest of seeing a limit of $Z_{\beta,N}(0,0,N,\star)$ with non-trivial fluctuations in $d\leq 2$, $\beta$ needs to be rescaled as a function of $N$ appropriately; see \cite{ALKQ14,CSZ17} and the account we give in Section~\ref{sec_background}.
+Note that the concept of considering polymers when the disorder strength is scaled as a function of $N$ appeared already earlier in the physics literature \cite{Br00,CDR10}.